When to visit the vet?

-Tracheobronchitis in dogs, often referred to as “kennel cough”, is an inflammatory disease of the tracheaThe trachea, or windpipe, is a tubular organ that carries air from the upper respiratory tract to the bronchi in the lungs.
-It consists of ring-shaped pieces of cartilage that ensure it remains open. and bronchi that can be caused by various pathogens and leads to a cough and shortness of breath.
+Tracheobronchitis in dogs, often referred to as “kennel cough”, is an inflammatory condition of the windpipe (tracheaThe trachea, or windpipe, is a tubular organ that carries air from the upper respiratory tract to the bronchi in the lungs.
+It consists of ring-shaped pieces of cartilage that ensure it remains open.) and the bronchi.
+It can be caused by various pathogens and leads to Cough and breathing difficulties.

 The most important facts at a glance